UCD Boat Club

 UCD Boat Club or University College Dublin Boat Club, founded in 1917, is the rowing club of University College Dublin.
 It is based in Islandbridge in Dublin, along the River Liffey, and also trains on Blessington Lake.

 History

 Founding

-The club was founded as University College Dublin Rowing Club in 1917 and boated from Commercial Rowing Club in Ringsend.
-It was renamed University College Dublin Boat Club in 1926 and moved to Dolphin Rowing Club in Islandbridge in 1928.
+The club was founded as University College Dublin Rowing Club in 1917 and boated initially from Commercial Rowing Club and later from Dolphin Rowing Club in Ringsend.
+It was renamed University College Dublin Boat Club in 1926 and moved to Dublin Rowing Club in Islandbridge in 1928.

 First Success

 The club moved to its own boathouse in 1932 and soon won its first Wylie Cup in 1938, followed by its first Irish Championships for the Men's Senior 8+ in 1939 and 1940.
 Its first appearance at Henley Royal Regatta came in 1947, reaching the semi-final of the Thames Challenge Cup.
 This year also saw the first presentation of the Gannon Cup for competition between the club and Dublin University Boat Club, named in memory of Ciaran Gannon who captained UCD in 1937 and 1938, and died on active service with the RAMC in Burma in 1944.

 Five UCD rowers along with a UCD cox, coach and manager formed part of the Irish Men's 8+ at the 1948 Olympic Games.